-(c) outlines the strategic context for rural development policy;

-- (e) lays down rules on programming, networking, management, monitoring and evaluation on the basis of responsibilities shared between the Member States and the Commission; - (f) lays down the rules to ensure coordination of the EAFRD with other Union instruments. - 2.
+- (c) outlines the strategic context for rural development policy; - (d) defines the measures of rural development policy; - (e) lays down rules on programming, networking, management, monitoring and evaluation on the basis of responsibilities shared between the Member States and the Commission; - (f) lays down the rules to ensure coordination of the EAFRD with other Union instruments. - 2.
 This Regulation complements the provisions of Part Two of Regulation (EU) No [CSF/2012].